-- Continue to identify and understand the barriers artists face in accessing opportunities and create practical strategies to address them. - Build partnerships with a range of sectors, organisations and communities to reach a diversity of artists. - Employ, program, commission and support a greater diversity of artists to reflect the city's rich multicultural character. - Establish mechanisms that support a greater diversity of artists, with a particular focus on Aboriginal and Torres Strait Islander people, culturally and linguistically diverse people and people living with a disability. - Scope and establish opportunities for mentorships, internships and work experience for Aboriginal and Torres Strait Islander people, culturally and linguistically diverse people and people living with a disability. - Work closely with the tertiary and training sectors to support careers in the arts, and strengthen careers pathways in arts administration and local government.
+- Continue to identify and understand the barriers that artists face in accessing opportunities and create practical strategies to address them. - Build partnerships with a range of sectors, organisations and communities to reach a diversity of artists. - Employ, program, commission and support a greater diversity of artists to reflect the city's rich multicultural character. - Establish mechanisms that support a greater diversity of artists, curators and producers. - Scope and establish opportunities for mentorships, internships and work experience, with a particular focus on under-represented communities. - Work closely with the tertiary and training sectors to support careers in the arts, and strengthen careers pathways in arts administration and local government.

-We will encourage new and meaningful connections between artists, audiences and communities.
+We will encourage new and meaningful connections between artists, audiences and communities

-- Build relationships and partnerships with community leaders, community organisations and community groups to gain a better understanding of the barriers that inhibit participation in the arts. - Encourage artists to explore new ways of reaching out to audiences, particularly through active and interactive public participation. - Encourage Melburnians to get involved in the arts by supporting and promoting public talks, forums and open-studio events. - Facilitate connection to the arts by delivering projects that attract new collaborations and relationships between artists, audiences and participants.

-- Develop engagement strategies across the suite of Council programming and facilities to enable the participation of under-represented communities. - Enable affordability across a range of City of Melbourne programs, services and funded initiatives. - Make it easier for new audiences to access information, particularly through targeted media and promotion. - Ensure information and communication is available in a central location and promotes free, affordable and diverse opportunities across the municipality.
+- Build relationships and partnerships with community leaders, community organisations and community groups to gain a better understanding of the barriers that inhibit participation in the arts and develop practical strategies that address these. - Encourage artists to explore new ways of reaching out to audiences, particularly through active, interactive and accessible public participation. - Encourage Melburnians to get involved in the arts by supporting and promoting public talks, forums and openstudio events. - Facilitate connection to the arts by delivering projects that attract new collaborations and relationships between artists, audiences and participants. - Develop engagement plans across the suite of City of Melbourne programming and facilities to enable the participation of under-represented communities. - Enable affordability across a range of City of Melbourne programs, services and funded initiatives. - Make it easier for new audiences to access information, particularly through targeted media and promotion. - Ensure information and communication is available in a central location and promotes free, affordable and diverse opportunities across the municipality.